Low Carb Mint Chocolate Chip Ice Cream is a perfect low carb and sugar-free treat.

 This Mint Chocolate Chip Ice Cream Recipe is keto, low carb and sugar free.
 It’s easy to make and hits the spot when you’re craving something sweet and creamy but need to stay on your low carb eating plan!

-I just love ice cream and could eat it every day!
+I absolutely love ice cream and could eat it every day!

 (If you don’t have an ice cream maker, this is the one to get, it freezes the ice cream so fast!)

 Ingredients in this Sugar Free Mint Chocolate chip Ice cream

 - Milk | I recommend a combo of heavy cream and whole milk for the perfect ice cream mouth feel.
 In the FAQs at the bottom of the post, I give tips on using other types of milks.

 - Sweetener | I like Swerve confectioners sugar for this recipe.
 However, you can use your favorite cup for cup sweetener.
 You can even use natural sugar if not going for sugar-free.

 - Peppermint extract | I recommend the Lorann Oils Peppermint Flavoring.

 - Mini semisweet chocolate chips | Sugar free milk chocolate chips or semi-sweet works fine.
 Use your preference.
 You can also use a chopped chocolate bar or chopped regular-sized chocolate chips.

 - Optional vegetable glycerin | See notes in FAQs about vegetable glycerin